ApoorvTyagi/english-transliterate/README.md

 ## Usage

-To use Transliterate Names in your project, follow these simple steps:
+To use english-transliterate in your project, follow these simple steps:

 1. Import the library into your JavaScript/TypeScript file: